BACHELOR OF

 PROFESSIONAL RECOGNITION

-CIHE’s Bachelor of Education (Early Childhood)( Birth to Five)) course is yet to be recognised by the Australian Children’s Education & Care Quality Authority (ACECQA) as an approved early childhood qualification for Early Childhood Teachers under the National Quality Framework.
-CIHE has submitted an application for professional accreditation and its current status is “pending approval”.
+CIHE’s Bachelor of Education (Early Childhood) (Birth to Five) course has been accredited by the Australian Children’s Education & Care Quality Authority (ACECQA).
+The course is recognized as an approved early childhood qualification for Early Childhood Teachers under the National Quality Framework.

 GUIDANCE ON TEACHER REGISTRATION REQUIREMENT